-Coaching can cover a wide range of work issues, such as personal development, confidence building, improving work relationships, career progression, specific challenges, issues and projects.
+Coaching can cover a wide range of work-related topics, such as personal development, confidence building, improving work relationships, career progression, specific challenges, issues, opportunities and projects.

 Coaching is particularly useful when tackling a thorny issue, facing a difficult decision or experiencing a sense of ‘stuckness’.

 Colleagues starting a new role, returning to work after a career break or experiencing major changes may find coaching particularly valuable.

 - What colleagues say about their coaching:

 ‘I am more focused on what I can achieve, rather than worrying about what is beyond my control.’